 In compliance with the Americans with Disabilities Act (ADA) and Section #504 of the Rehabilitation Act, the Disability Services Contact Person coordinates CSC’s efforts to provide full access to educational, cultural and other programs sponsored by the college for any differently-abled, qualified student.* This includes, but is not limited to: individuals with low vision/blindness, hearing deficits, Attention Deficit/Hyperactivity Disorder (ADHD), Traumatic Brain Injury (TBI) or other head injuries, emotional or mental illness, and individuals with specific learning disabilities.
 This is not an exhaustive list as there are other conditions that can constitute a disability.

 CSC is committed to providing and assuring an accessible learning environment to all students.
 For questions regarding Disability Services or to apply for accommodations, please contact Jerry Cassiday the CSC Disability Services Contact Person.
-(Office: Crites Hall 011, Phone: 308-432-6268, Email: firstname.lastname@example.org) From mid-May to mid-August, please direct inquires to Pat Beu, Executive Director of Student Affairs.
+(Office: Crites Hall 011, Phone: 308-432-6268, Email: firstname.lastname@example.org) From mid-May to mid-August, please direct inquires to Pat Beu, Senior Director of Student Affairs.
 (Office: Crites Hall 337, Phone: 308-432-6280, Email: email@example.com).

 *Section 504 defines a ‘qualified student’ as a student with a disability who meets the academic and technical standards requisite for admission or participation in the institution's educational program or activity.

 There are various factors involved in determining a student's eligibility.
 To receive services and accommodations at CSC or to get information regarding eligibility for services, a student must notify the institution's Disability Services Contact Person and initiate the process for determining eligibility for accommodations.